 Jewish Museum Berlin, photo: Yves Sucksdorff

 Thanks to public health measures we have put in place, it is possible to visit us during the Covid-19 pandemic.
-ANOHIs personally accompany all visitor groups through the different areas of the exhibition.
-In each area, the children can play freely, ask questions, and tell stories together for 15 minutes.
+In each area, the children can play freely, ask questions, and tell stories together for 10 minutes.
 Please see our hygiene tips for further information about visiting.

 Age/grade level3 years and older

 Number of participantsMaximum 18 children + 2 chaperones

 Larger groups will be divided into smaller sections, then led through the exhibition with 15 minutes between each group.

 Please take note of the hygiene tips and other information for your visit to ANOHA!

 bookable tuesdays to fridays four weeks in advance